Playbooks and flows API

 running - completed scoped work with no failed/cancelled/running/waiting work ->

-succeeded - interrupted root run with no more useful scoped outcome ->
+succeeded - interrupted scoped run ->

 interrupted - missing referenced run ->